Azure/azure-sdk-for-js/samples/frameworks/react-native-expo/ts/messaging/README.md

 ### Add dependencies

-We need to JavaScript Client SDK libraries for Event Hubs and Service Bus as dependencies.
+We need to add JavaScript Client SDK libraries for Event Hubs and Service Bus as dependencies.
 We use `@babel/plugin-proposal-async-generator-functions` to help transform async iterator usage.
 We also use `babel-plugin-inline-dotenv` to help load secrets from our `.env` file while developing.